conda-incubator/conda-project/docs/source/user_guide.md

 1. all packages come from the `defaults` channel, and
 1. the dependencies will be locked for `win-64, linux-64, mac-64` and your current platform if it is not one of those three.

+### If I already have an installed environment

+The `--from-environment <name-or-prefix>` argument can be used to bootstrap a Conda Project from an existing conda environment.
+This procedure will perform the following steps

+1. Read the existing environment and construct the `environment.yml` file pinning versions for only the requested packages.
+1. Construct the `conda-lock.<env-name>.yml` file for the current platform listing *all* of the packages in the environment as they are now.
+    * Only packages for the current platform are listed in the lock file to save time.
+You may also use the `--lock` flag to additionally lock the remaining platforms according to the `environment.yml` file generated in the previous step.

 ## The conda-project.yml file